-For over two decades companies and individuals in the West have been struggling to keep our urban lumber, salvaged lumber, and reclaimed woods out of the waste stream and give them a second life.
-All too often we hear stories of beautiful wood that someone had just sent through a chipper because they didn’t realize there were other options – better options.
+For over two decades, companies and individuals in the West have been struggling to keep our urban lumber, salvaged lumber, and reclaimed woods out of the waste stream and give them a second life…

-However, in some cases such as the blue stained pine from drought killed trees, there is such a high volume of material that needs to come out, that these woods may need to be shipped out of the local area to ensure best utilization.
+By networking together we can build awareness that brings these trees back into the social and economic lives of the communities they came from in the form of lumber, slabs, flooring, siding, furniture, art, architecture and other value added wood products.
+In some cases such as the blue stained pine from drought killed trees, there is such a high volume of material that needs to come out that these woods may need to be shipped out of the local area to ensure best and highest utilization.

 This work to repurpose the trees has been done in a loosely cooperative manner in the past, and in 2017 formally networked to form Urban Salvaged and Reclaimed Woods Inc. a 501 (c) 3 :

 Soon after networking we began to see that other networks around the nation were also working to rescue urban wood from the waste-stream and we realized that we could be more effective in our mission and less fragmented if we joined forces and united under one brand.
 It was decided that the name that best describes us collectively and the brand we would all unite under would be Urban Wood Network.
 Urban Salvaged & Reclaimed Woods Inc. is now doing business as the Urban Wood Network Western Region.
 Our goal will be to establish Urban Wood Network as a national brand and USRW Certified Woods as a go-to certified urban wood product for households and wood users across North America and beyond, thereby reducing our overall carbon footprint by reducing greenhouse gasses and utilizing both the urban, retired orchard, and the drought induced, beetle kill, and other forest salvage trees.
 The common denominator being that these are woods that were “not harvested for their timber value”.